The Grounds

 The Fire Pit

-This is a new feature that I dreamed up and Rob did the manual labor to create.
+This farm experience is something that I dreamt up and volunteered Rob and his manual labor create.
+(Win-win!)
 In one of our prior rose gardens, we placed gravel down for our wood burning fire-pit.
-Due to heavily wooded area and fire danger in the dryer months, the pit can only be lit by our staff.
+Due to our heavily wooded area and fire danger in the dryer months, the pit can only be lit by our staff.
 Fires in the fire-pit will need to be arranged in advance.
-In order to make your fire experience the best, S’more making kits can be purchased from the staff.
+In order to make your fire experience the best, S’more making kits can be purchased from the staff also with advance notice.

 The Goat Pen